On regular separable countably compact $\mathbb{R}$-rigid spaces: Introduction

 In \cite{BBRk} Banakh, Ravsky and the first author posed the following problem, which is a weaker form of Nyikos' Problem~\ref{pN}.

 \begin{problem}[{\cite[Question 4.9]{BBRk}}] Does there exist in ZFC an example of a separable regular sequentially compact space which is not Tychonoff? \end{problem}

 In this paper we construct a ZFC example of a regular separable totally countably compact $\R$-rigid space, thus answering Problem~\ref{p1} for separable spaces in the affirmative, see Theorem~\ref{t1}.
 On the other hand, it is easy to see that the answer to Problem~\ref{p2} for separable spaces is negative, see Remark~\ref{rem_sep}.
-In Theorem~\ref{t2} we prove that consistently, for each cardinal $\kappa<\mathfrak{c}$ there exists a regular separable totally countably compact space admitting only constant continuous functions into any $T_1$ space of pseudocharacter $\leq \kappa$, see also Proposition~\ref{Zd}.
-In addition we construct a consistent example of a regular separable first-countable countably compact $\R$-rigid space, thus providing a consistent counterexample to Problem~\ref{pN} with additional strong topological properties, see Theorem~\ref{t6}.
-Finally, by using the non-preservation of the normality by products of ``nice'' spaces, in Theorem~\ref{t4} we provide an affirmative answer to Problem~\ref{p3} outright in ZFC.
+In Theorem~\ref{tt2} we show that it is consistent with ZFC that for every cardinal $\kappa<\mathfrak c$ there exists a regular separable totally countably compact space $X$ which is $Y$-rigid with respect to any $T_1$ space $Y$ of pseudocharacter $\leq\kappa$.
+In addition we construct a consistent example of an $\R$-rigid Nyikos space, thus providing a consistent counterexample to Problem~\ref{pN} with additional strong topological properties, see Theorem~\ref{t6}.
+Finally, in Theorem~\ref{t4} we provide an affirmative answer to Problem~\ref{p3} outright in ZFC.

 The notions used but not defined in this paper are standard and can be found in~\cite{int, Eng, Kun}.